Banata

 case "session.created":

-// Track sign-in analytics
+// Track sign-in events for analytics

 await trackSignIn(event.data);